 Software development outsourcing is structured in several models that differ by geography, collaboration intensity, and cost profile.
 Choosing the right type depends on communication needs, budget constraints, and how closely the external team must integrate with internal workflows.

 Onshore means hiring within your own country.
-Same timezone, shared business culture, identical legal framework, and native language fluency eliminate most communication barriers.
+Same timezone, shared business culture, identical legal framework and native language fluency eliminate most communication barriers.

 What Software Development Tasks Do Companies Typically Outsource?